JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 - Sign in to dc-1 using Remote Desktop.
 - Allow the Windows Server desktop to fully load.
-- Confirm that Server Manager opened successfully, indicating the server was ready for configuration.
+- Confirm that Server Manager opens successfully, indicating the server was ready for configuration.

 **Explanation:**
  Server Manager is the main administrative tool used to install server roles and manage Windows Server services.